valenns/MonkeFalls/README.md

 # Monke-Falls
-Monke Falls is a small but fun gorilla tag mod that removes the trees randomly and lets you take fall damage!
+Monke Falls is a small but fun gorilla tag mod that lets you take fall damage!
 It's made in under 2 hours so it might be buggy

 # Fall damage explanation
 When you hit the ground too hard you will be kicked out of the game